10/31/2024

 speaker

-Andrew Viscaglia
+Andrew Vizcalia

 speaker

+Yeah, sure.
 I wouldn't give you a number on excluding more tax, but I can talk you through a bit on the puts and takes here, right?
-So if you take our Q3 24 as a starting point, right?
-And we have, if benefits on the one side, so right, we have one month less of more tax, right?
+So if you take our Q3 24, as a starting point, right?
+And we have, if benefits on the one side, so right, we have one month less of Mori tax, right?
 So that's the percentage point on the positive side.
 But then on the other side, it's clearly we also talked about where the growth is coming from.
 It's coming from logistics.
 And then certainly Q4 is typically the weakest quarter on consumer electronics.
-So that means we have a headwind on mix and then we have been talking also about the headwind on pricing, particularly in China.
+So that means we have a headwind on mix, and then we have been talking also about the headwind on pricing, particularly in China.
 So these are kind of the puts and takes from Q3 moving into Q4.

 speaker

-Andrew Viscaglia
+Andrew Vizcalia

 speaker